Learn how to make beaded snowflake ornaments with our step-by-step craft project video tutorial for kids and adults!

 - Then turn it clockwise 1/4 turn.

 - Readjust your grip and turn another 1/4 inch to complete the loop.
-(This critical step is shown in the video below)
+(This critical step is shown in the video below: re-adjusting your grip to turn the loop another quarter turn is the secret to making snowflakes on wire forms.)

 - Repeat until each arm of the wire bead snowflake ornament is closed and complete.